ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetServiceAccessToken"></a>
 ## GetServiceAccessToken<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the service access token.
-It is a crucial method for authenticating and authorizing the service.
-The access token is a key to access the service and its features.
+It is a virtual method that retrieves the token required for service access.
+The token, along with its status, expiry time, success status, and any related message, are returned.

 This method does not trigger any events.